Luciana Aymar

 Luciana Paula Aymar (/es/; born 10 August 1977) is an Argentine retired field hockey player and national team captain.
-Also known as Lucha Aymar, she is the only player in history to receive the FIH Player of the Year Award eight times, and is considered the best female hockey player of all time.
+She is the only player in history to receive the FIH Player of the Year Award eight times, and is considered the best female hockey player of all time.
 In 2010 she was granted the Platinum Konex Award as the best hockey player of the last decade in Argentina.

 Luciana is known for her ability to beat opposing players using her pace and dribbling skills, drawing comparisons with Argentine footballer Diego Maradona.
 That is what has earned her the nickname "La Maga" ("The Magician") and "The Maradona of Field Hockey".

 Aymar was the flag bearer for Argentina at the 2012 Summer Olympics, becoming the second Argentine field hockey athlete being honoured this way after Marcelo Garraffo.

 Career

 Luciana started playing at age seven for Club Atlético Fisherton in her native Rosario.
 She moved to Jockey Club de Rosario six years later.
 She gradually began training with the junior national team, for which she had to travel every day to Buenos Aires.
 In her international career she played for Rot Weiss Köln from Germany and for Real Club de Barcelona from Spain.
 In her country, Luciana played for Quilmes Atlético Club and GEBA, where she won La Liga Nacional (The National League) and the Torneo Metropolitano.
 In 1997 she was part of the Argentina junior team that won the Pan American Games Junior Championship and the bronze medal at the Hockey Junior World Cup and a year later she made her debut for the Argentina senior team, finishing fourth at the 1998 Hockey World Cup.
 She was the youngest Argentine to be accepted into the squad when she was just 16.

 Aymar was part of a generation in Argentine field hockey that went on to win several international tournaments from the 1999 Pan American Games onwards, including four Olympic medals, and six Champions Trophies.
 She was part of the squad that won the 2002 and 2010 Hockey World Cup, with the latter being held in her hometown Rosario.

 She is the only player in history to receive the FIH Player of the Year Award eight times, and is considered as the best female hockey player of all time.
 In 2010 she was granted the Platinum Konex Award as the best hockey player of the last decade in Argentina.

-Luciana is known for her ability to beat opposing players using her pace and dribbling skills, drawing comparisons with Argentine footballer Diego Maradona.
-For this reason she has received the nicknames "La Maga" ("The Magician") and "The Maradona of Field Hockey".

-Aymar was the flag bearer for Argentina at the 2012 Summer Olympics, becoming the second field hockey athlete being honoured this way after Marcelo Garraffo.